 Workshops and courses run on a small working farm in an idyllic part of Hampshire, only an hour from London.
-We offer a range of courses and workshops with experienced tutors, masters of their crafts, where you can relax, enjoy and learn.
+We offer a range of courses and workshops with experienced tutors where you can relax, enjoy and learn.

 All our courses have small numbers to enable individual attention and are held on mid-week evenings or at weekends.
 Bespoke courses can also be arranged.